 Jesus accepts her gesture as an appropriate one, but Simon does not: "When the Pharisee who had invited Him saw it, he said to himself, 'If this man were a prophet, he would have known who and what sort of woman this is who is touching him, for she is a sinner.'"

 What Simon doesn't realize is that Jesus knows exactly who and what sort she is.
 This is why Jesus asks him, "Do you see this woman?"
 Jesus is aware of what Simon has been thinking, and He also understands that the Pharisee believes he knows the woman, when in fact all he knows is "what sort" she is.
 Jesus is the One who knows her as a person and loves her.

 Jesus tells Simon a story about a creditor who forgives two debtors, one who owes a large debt and one whose debt is small.
 He asks Simon which of the two will love the creditor more, and Simon replies that he "supposes" it will be the one who has been forgiven more.

 Jesus compares the woman to that debtor, because she had many sins which have been forgiven.
 She knows what it means to be forgiven; that is why she is showing such signs of deep, humble love to her Lord, the forgiving One.

 What about the Pharisee?
 Jesus implies that Simon doesn't know how sinful he is and how much he, too, needs God's forgiveness.
 The danger is that he thinks he knows, believing he has far fewer sins than the woman and doesn't need much in the way of forgiveness.

 How much do we know?
 How much do we only think we know?
-It's still a good question.
+These are still good questions.